wbellan/kid-kalc/README.md

 # Kid Kalc

-A slim-downed version of [ITforMobile's KidKalc App](https://github.com/ITforMobile/KidKalc).
+A slim-downed quick and dirty version of [ITforMobile's KidKalc App](https://github.com/ITforMobile/KidKalc).

 This version works in a browser, and only performs multiplications.